Thanatisia/SharedSpace/Docs/Programming/Languages/Rust/Libraries/built-in/std.md

         - Return
             - Result : besides storing the value into the String container, the function will also return a Results enumeration (enum) value
                 + Type: enum.Result
+- std::path::Path
+    - `::new(filename)` : Initializes a new Path class object containing the specified filepath's properties/information/attributes
+        - Parameter Signature/Headers
+            - filename : Specify the filepath you wish to query about
+                + Type: String
+        - Return
+            - path : the initialized Path class object for the provided file
+                + Type: std::path::Path
+    - `::exists()` : Checks if the Path entity exists
+        - Return
+            - flag : Returns true if the path points at an existing entity and false if it doesnt (Doesnt exist)
+                + Type: Boolean
 - std::process::Stdio
     - `::piped()` : Initializes a new pipe when used in a standard stream to connect the parent and child processes (used with 'std::process::Command')
         - Return